Here's a super quick guide to what traders are talking about this morning

-Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about before the market opens on Wednesday.
+Via Dave Lutz at JonesTrading, here’s what traders are talking about before markets open on Tuesday.

 Good Morning!
-US Futures are off small and rebounding from earlier Greek headlines (Creditors demanding more concessions — Tsipras/Syriza balking), with the S&P off 20bp — but vastly outperforming European markets, which sees the DAX off nearly 1% as Consumer Discretionary names break lower.
-Athens off 3%, and most banks are 5-10% lower in Greece as dueling headlines weigh.
-Volumes are decent in Europe early, with most exchanges trading well over normal averages.
-Over in Asia, China liquidity concern eased after a flood of new offerings and state-backed papers calmed investors — helping the Shanghai rally another 2.5%, but our traders in Hawaii note “HK/SH connect Northbound selling picks up.
-Offshore not convinced… profit taking” – The Nikkei Hits Highest Level in More Than 18 Years on BOJ buying – Hang Seng up small and Aussie closed flat.
+US futures are rebounding from the S&P’s five day, 2.9% losing streak.
+The S&P and Nasdaq are gaining 50bp as overnight headers grew less dire (Slew of M&A in EU, Earnings and China “only” losing 1.2%).
+EU markets are all higher, led by a 1.5% in the DAX after yesterday’s smackdown.
+Luxury stocks Kering and Luxottica #s helping sentiment, as consumer discretionary leads the rally, gaining nearly 2% on average.
+Fins, HC, Materials and Industrials are all up 1%+, while only Tech is lagging the rally.
+Volumes are decent for a Summer Tuesday, with the DAX trading 40% heavier than normal.
+The one headache for Europe remains Greece, and we see their bonds getting hit again this AM as the GREK ETF takes out post-halt lows.
+Over in Asia, the Shanghai Composite is following up its biggest one-day fall since February 2007, with another 1.7% drop, having at one point been down 5% – with heavy buying of shares in state-owned banks helped pulling it off lows.
+Smaller caps fared worse, with Shenzen off 22%+ and the the tech-heavy ChiNext fells 3.8%.
+Tokyo’s Nikkei 225 finished basically flat while Hang Seng rose 60bp.
+Aussie lost small, as Fins and Energy helped offset losses in the Miners

-The US 10YY is off small, following the bid in Bunds as uncertainty on Greece causes haven buying — thus helping the Euro rally against the Greenback.
-The DXY is weaker, causing a tailwind for commodities — and we see all the “hards” in the green, with Lumber, Silver, Zinc and Platinum all up 50bp+.
-Softs are the source of funds early, while the Oil complex is under pressure despite API showing a bigger draw than expected last night at 3.2M Barrels – (1.5M barrel draw expected overall — 1.3m in Cushing) — The Oil complex is focused to see how the Nuclear negotiations go into Next week’s deadline – Iran’s Supreme Leader laid out unacceptable conditions last night
+The Fed begins a two-day policy meeting Tuesday and will release its statement on interest rates at 2 p.m.
+EDT Wednesday (No Presser) — and the US 10YY has rebounded 4bp to test yesterday’s pre-market highs, while bunds are seeing some pretty heavy pressure this AM.
+The DXY is rebounding, and giving the correlation with equities, helping the S&P recover.
+Gains are being made against both Euro and Yen, while growth proxies are having a better day — Aussie $US is in rally mode and Copper adding 1% early.
+Eyes remain on Gold, which has failed an upside $US1100 break this AM as short-covering gets exhausted, and the stronger $US weighs.
+The Energy complex is showing no life, as Brent breaks further into a bear market, losing 1.5%, and driving both Brent and WTI towards a test of March lows.

 Business Insider Emails & Alerts